yabinmeng/opscs3restore/README.md

 ## 2.2.
 Filter OpsCenter S3 backup SSTables by keyspace, table, and backup_time

 This utility allows you to download OpsCenter s3 backup SSTables further by the following categories:
-1. Cassandra keyspace name that the SSTables belong to ("-k" option, Mandtory)
+1. Cassandra keyspace name that the SSTables belong to ("-k" option, Mandatory)
 2. Cassandra table name that the SSTables belong to ("-t" option, Optional)
 3. OpsCenter backup time ("-obt" option, Mandatory)